PlayboyPrime/WelcomeImage/Explanations.md

 timestamp: ```true or false``` Will display the time when the message was sent.

+## Variables you can use in a Embed

 |Part|Variable|Replacement|
 |----|--------|-----------|
 |Thumbnail & Image|{user.avatar_url}|This will be replaced by the avatar url from the user.|